-In this article, we look at all the different types of mobility scooter and assess how fast they all can travel.
+In this article, we look at all the different types of mobility scooters and assess how fast they all can travel.
 We will look at pavement bound scooters, off-road scooters and road-going scooters as well as looking around the World at the different rules in different countries.

 First, let’s look at pavement only scooters or type 2 mobility scooters as they are also known as.
 The top speed in one of these mobility scooters is limited to just 4 miles per hour.
 This is mainly as anything faster that this would become a danger to other users of the pavement or promenade.
 They are designed to go with walking traffic who, of course, do not have any protection around them should an accident happen.
 Some scooters have also been known to jam on at full speed, which although sounds like fun to a lot of us, for an elderly disabled person could be quite the opposite.
 You probably would however get at least £250 from You’ve Been Framed as a consolation.